Some estimates for commutators of the fractional maximal function on stratified Lie groups: Introduction and main results

-The first main result of this paper is to study the boundedness of $M_{\alpha,b}$ when the symbol $b$ belongs to a Lipschitz space.
-Some characterizations of the Lipschitz space via such commutator are given.
+Motivated by the papers mentioned above, the purpose of this paper is to study the boundedness of the fractional maximal commutator $M_{\alpha,b}$ and the nonlinear commutator $[b, M_{\alpha}]$ on the Lebesgue spaces in the context of some stratified Lie group $\mathbb{G}$ when $b\in \Lambda_{\beta}(\mathbb{G})$, by which some new characterizations of the Lipschitz spaces are given.